GRA Certification

 -

-Refractive Index: 2.42 (slightly lower than moissanite but still very high)
+Refractive Index: 2.42 (slightly lower than moissanite diamonds but still very high)

 -

-Dispersion: Diamonds have less dispersion than moissanite, resulting in a more subtle brilliance
+Dispersion: Natural diamonds have less dispersion compared to moissanite diamonds, resulting in a more subtle brilliance

-Yes, lab grown moissanite are real, they are not “fakes.”
+YES, lab grown moissanite diamonds are real, they are not “fakes.”

-Moissanite is so rare in nature that it must be made in order to produce fine jewellery gemstones.
+Moissanite diamonds are so rare in nature that they must be made in order to produce fine jewellery gemstones.
 They are made from silicon carbide (SiC), which is a compound of silicon and carbon, using one of two primary methods: High Pressure High Temperature (HPHT) or Chemical Vapor Deposition (CVD).
-Both processes replicate and mimick the natural conditions that form diamonds and moissanite in the earth but in a controlled, laboratory setting.
+Both processes replicate and mimic the natural conditions that form natural diamonds and moissanite diamonds in the earth, but in a controlled, laboratory setting.

-The chemical composition is identical to that found in natural moissanite gemstones.
-The structure of moissanite is hexagonal, giving it distinct optical properties such as a high refractive index and strong brilliance.
+The chemical composition is identical to that found in natural moissanite diamonds.
+The structure of a moissanite diamond is hexagonal, giving it distinct optical properties such as a high refractive index and strong brilliance.